pooya-mohammadi/face-detection-recognition/Readme.md

 ![](dataset/test/friends_res.jpg)

 # Note:
 The recognition model for pytorch is not accurate!
+You may wanna use: https://github.com/ageitgey/face_recognition until I fix this issue.
+However, the docker and rest API are both fine and can be used!

 # References:
 1. https://github.com/pooya-mohammadi/deep_utils